Diffusion Bridge Networks

 Abstract

-Positron emission tomography (PET) with 18-Fluorodeoxyglucose (FDG) is an established tool in the diagnostic workup of patients with suspected dementing disorders.
-However, compared to the routinely available magnetic resonance imaging (MRI), FDG-PET remains significantly less accessible and substantially more expensive.
+Positron emission tomography (PET) with 18-Fluorodeoxyglucose (FDG) is an established tool for diagnosing suspected dementing disorders.
+However, compared to routinely available magnetic resonance imaging (MRI), FDG-PET remains substantially less accessible and more expensive.

-Here, we present SiM2P, a 3D diffusion bridge-based framework that learns a probabilistic mapping from MRI and auxiliary patient information to simulate FDG-PET images of diagnostic quality.
+Here, we present SiM2P, a 3D diffusion bridge framework that learns a robust mapping from MRI and auxiliary patient information to simulate high-fidelity FDG-PET of diagnostic quality.

-In a blinded clinical reader study, two neuroradiologists and two nuclear medicine physicians rated the original MRI and SiM2P-simulated PET images of patients with Alzheimer's disease, behavioral-variant frontotemporal dementia, and cognitively healthy controls.
-SiM2P significantly improved the overall diagnostic accuracy of differentiating between three groups from 75.0% to 84.7% (p<0.05).
-Notably, the simulated PET images received higher diagnostic certainty ratings and achieved superior interrater agreement compared to original MRI images alone.
+In a blinded clinical reader study, clinicians rated the original MRI and SiM2P-simulated PET of patients with Alzheimer's disease, behavioral-variant frontotemporal dementia, and cognitively healthy controls.
+SiM2P significantly improved the diagnostic accuracy of differentiating between three groups from 75.0% to 84.7% (p<0.05).
+Notably, the simulated PET achieved high diagnostic certainty and superior interrater reliability.

 BibTeX